At a Glance

 10520 Old Frederick Road, Woodstock, MD 21163-0175

 Mount Pleasant Farm in Howard County is a 232–acre farm owned by the Howard County Conservancy.
 The farm contains fields, hedgerows, small woodlands, streams, two small natural wetlands, and one small artificial wetland.
 The yard around the historic farmhouse contains a variety of mature trees.
 Buildings, parking, and planned activities are grouped near the end of the entrance drive.
-Four miles of mown trails extend east and west from this cluster over rolling hills, through a few woodlands, and along field edges.
+Four miles of mowed trails extend east and west from this cluster over rolling hills, through a few woodlands, and along field edges.
 There are some bridged stream crossings.
-Land on the western edge from Davis Branch to Woodstock Road is owned by Howard County; some Patapsco Valley State Park land abuts the east boundary—both are managed by the Conservancy.
+Land on the western edge from Davis Branch to Woodstock Road is owned by Howard County; some Patapsco Valley State Park land abuts the east boundary—both of these adjoining tracts are managed by the Conservancy.

 Wander as the birds and your inclinations dictate.
 Mt.
 Pleasant has much good habitat, and many species can occur anywhere on the property.
 Watch the sky for flyovers.
 The yard and orchard around the historic farmhouse are attractive to woodpeckers and sapsuckers.
 The community gardens may hold sparrows, buntings, and some migrants in the fall.
-See also Howard County’s bird club website for additional information, including detailed walking routes: http://www.howardbirds.org/birdinghowardcounty/MtPleasant/mount_pleasant_overview.htm.
+See also Howard County’s bird club website for additional information, including detailed walking routes: https://howardbirds.website/birding/birding-howard-county-md/site-guides/mount-pleasant/.

 From points south: Take I-95, I-295, or I-97 north and then take the exit for MD Route 32 westbound.
 From Route 32, take Exit 16A to go north on US Route 29 toward Columbia.
 Stay on Route 29 for 9.5 miles, crossing US Route 70, then turn left to go west on MD Route 99/Old Frederick Road.
 Mt.
 Pleasant Farm will be on your right (north side of the road) in 3.4 miles.
 Turn right into the driveway and continue to the parking area.

-BeginnersBird Feeding StationFree - No Entry Fee at Any TimeHabitat Restoration ProjectHawk WatchHiking/Walking TrailsHistorical FeaturesHuntingNative Plant Garden or Meadow/Pollinator PlantsNature Education ProgramsObservation Platform or TowerParkingWheelchair Accessible FeaturesYoung People / Families
+Features:BeginnersBird Feeding StationFree - No Entry Fee at Any TimeHabitat Restoration ProjectHawk WatchHiking/Walking TrailsHistorical FeaturesHuntingNative Plant Garden or Meadow/Pollinator PlantsNature Education ProgramsObservation Platform or TowerParkingWheelchair Accessible FeaturesYoung People / Families

 Type:Gardens & ArboretaMAEOE Green CenterNature CentersPrivate Sanctuaries and Preserves